Chiakai-Chang/portfolio/index.md

 ### Architecture:
 - Design software with a user-oriented approach, aiming for one-click completion whenever possible.
 If not, clear prompts are provided for each operation.
 - For ease of distribution and updates, design software to include only necessary frameworks, with frequently changing parts dynamically fetched from the internet.
-- Package software primarily in 32-bit to ensure compatibility with both 32-bit and 64-bit systems.
+- Previously packaged software in 32-bit to ensure compatibility with both 32-bit and 64-bit systems during the Windows XP and Windows 7 era.
+Now, with the prevalence of 64-bit systems, software is packaged in 64-bit.

 ## Various Helper Programs Developed with Care (Packaged as .exe for Use)